Philam18/nodejs-slack-bot/README.md

 ### NodeJS & npm
 You will want to grab the latest NodeJS/npm ([here's a tutorial for Ubuntu](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/)).
-After installation and verifying you have the latest version, you can create a new folder, clone the repository, and run your `npm install` to grab the dependencies.
+After installation and verifying you have the latest version, you can create a new folder, **clone the repository**, and run your `npm install` to grab the dependencies.

 ### OWM API Key
 Head to [OpenWeatherMap](https://openweathermap.org/appid) and sign up for current weather data.